top-solution/app-version/README.md

 # app-version

-Simple CLI tool to replace a properly configured version oject with the application version written in `package.json`.
+Simple CLI tool to replace a properly configured version object in a specified file with the latest application version, written in `package.json`.
+When the replacement is done, `package.json`, `package-lock.json` and the modified file will be git-committed and tagged with the version number.

-To run the utility, simply add a tark after the `npm version` tool runs:
+To run the utility, simply add a task in the `package.json`:

 ```
 "scripts": {